sentryco/SplitViewKit/README.md

 - 📏 Detect windows in `.regular` mode or `.compact` mode (iPad)
 - 🗺️ `navigationDestination` works differently for iPad and macOS
 - 🍎 You are sort of forced to use Apple's hovering sidebar icon, which might break your design
-- 🐞 Apple has left countless bugs in the `navigationsplitview` API that has not been fixed.
+- 💥 Apple has left countless bugs in the `navigationsplitview` API that has not been fixed.
 - 📏 Aligning column header height, can be a challenge because of Apple's inconsistent header API conventions across OSes
 - 📱 Different iPads need different column widths to look really good  (iPad mini / iPad 11 / iPad 13)
 - 🗒️ Ensure that sheets and popups work in different orientations and compact windows
+- 🐛 Debugging is a challenge because of the many edge cases to account for

 ## Solution: